jyancan/Kubernetes_Cluster/README.md

 <a id="dashboard"></a>

 ## How to access Kubernetes Dashboard ?
+OPTIONAL

 *The ***Kubernetes Dashboard*** can be accessed via the below URL with your ***master node IP*** with the same port ***30070****